EPA ID: VAD077923449

 - EPA began the Remedial Action (RA) at this Site, in October 2005.
 Phase I of the RA included upgrades to the Low-Moor waste water treatment plant that increased capacity by 250,000 gallons.
 Construction of a dedicated leachate line to bring leachate from the landfill to the wastewater treatment plant was also completed.

-- EPA completed all phases of the clean up in August of 2009.
-The system is operational and a Remedial Action report will be released in the coming year.
+- EPA completed all phases of the cleanup in August of 2009.
+The system is operational.

 - The July 2002 Remedial Investigation (RI) determined that ground water is impacted by vinyl chloride, arsenic, manganese, and thallium.
 Landfill leachate contains elevated concentrations of antimony, barium, nickel, thallium, manganese, arsenic, and vinyl chloride.